DUNE-DAQ/confmodel/docs/README.md

   ![schema](schema.png)

-The top level of the schema is the **Session** which defines some global DAQ parameters and has a relationship to a single top-level **Segment**.
+The top level of the schema is the **System** which defines some global DAQ parameters and has a relationship to a single top-level **Segment**.
 It also has a list of disabled Resources.
 It is intended that parts of the DAQ system that are not required in the current run are simply